 Mozambique in June

-June marks the start of Mozambique’s cooler, drier winter season, strewn with bright, hot days that can still climb over 30°C (86°F).
-Average highs in the south are closer to 26°C (79°F), however, and nights are far less humid making it easier to sleep.
+June marks the start of Mozambique’s cooler, drier winter season, sprinkled with bright, hot days that can still climb over 30°C/86°F. Average highs in the south are closer to 26°C/79°F, however, and nights are far less humid, making it easier to sleep.

 June is a great time to start thinking about the far north.
 Pemba, Mozambique Island and the Quirimbas are at their best from June to October.
 The bright warm days are perfect for spending time on the beach, although September and October will be hotter if you’re after a serious tan.

-June is the start of humpback whale season, especially along Mozambique’s southern coast.
+- June is the start of humpback whale season, especially along Mozambique’s southern coast.
 Conditions are often calm and clear and it’s a wonderful time to interact with these giants.
 In the Quirimbas Archipelago, Ibo Island hosts its Kueto Siriwala festival.
 The festival (which means ‘don’t forget your roots’), begins on 23 June and song, dance, food and dhow racing takes over the island for a fun-filled three days.

-There are few disadvantages of visiting Mozambique in June.
+- There are few disadvantages of visiting Mozambique in June.
 It is the start of peak season, however, so it’s safest to book limited-space activities (such as whale watching boat tours) in advance.